Chamartín, Province of Ávila City

 Bus: Provincial and local buses operate between Ávila and smaller municipalities - routes and frequency vary.
 For Chamartín you will typically combine a bus to a larger hub and then a local connection; fares are modest but services infrequent.

-How to Get Around Chamartín, Province of Ávila #
+How to Get Around Chamartín, Province of Ávila#

-Where to Stay in Chamartín, Province of Ávila #
+Where to Stay in Chamartín, Province of Ávila#

-Where to Eat in Chamartín, Province of Ávila #
+Shopping in Chamartín, Province of Ávila#

-Nightlife in Chamartín, Province of Ávila #
+Nightlife in Chamartín, Province of Ávila#

 Nightlife is minimal - evenings are typically quiet and centred on local bars or community gatherings.
 There are no clubs or significant entertainment venues in the village.